erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 ```
 ---
 ---
-## But for languages that can't be compiled to machine code?
+## How to fuzz interpreted or VM-based languages?

 - Use ffi (foreign function interface)
 - For java, use JNI